 - Motherboard and RAM Configuration

 Micro-ATX or Mini-ITX motherboards, such as the ASUS ROG Strix B550-I or MSI MAG Z790I, provide essential connectivity options while conserving space.
-For RAM, prioritizing DDR5 (or DDR4 in budget builds) with at least 16GB (3200-6000MHz) ensures smooth performance in gaming and productivity tasks.
+For RAM, prioritize DDR5 (or DDR4 in budget builds) with at least 16GB (3200-6000MHz) to ensure smooth performance in gaming and productivity tasks.

 - Storage Solutions

-NVMe M.2 SSDs, like the Samsung 970 EVO Plus or Western Digital SN850X, are standard for SFF builds because of their speed and small form factor.
-Depending on user requirements, capacity ranging from 500GB to 2TB is commonly sufficient.
+NVMe M.2 SSDs, such as the Samsung 970 EVO Plus or Western Digital SN850X, are common in SFF builds because of their speed and small form factor.
+Depending on user requirements, a capacity of 500GB to 2TB is often sufficient.

 - Case and Cooling

-High-density cases, such as the NZXT H210 or Cooler Master NR200P, provide excellent airflow and support for compact cooling solutions like low-profile air coolers (Noctua NH-L12S) or all-in-one liquid coolers (Corsair H60x).
-Ensuring proper cooling is crucial to maintaining thermal efficiency in small builds.
+High-density cases, such as the NZXT H210 or Cooler Master NR200P, provide excellent airflow and support compact cooling solutions, such as low-profile air coolers (Noctua NH-L12S) or all-in-one liquid coolers (Corsair H60x).
+Ensuring proper cooling is crucial to maintaining thermal efficiency in small buildings.

 - Power Supply Unit (PSU)

-Consider an SFX or SFX-L PSU like the Corsair SF750 or Cooler Master V750 SFX.
-These are compact and efficient, typically offering 80 Plus Gold or Platinum certifications to optimize power use and reliability.
+Consider an SFX or SFX-L PSU, such as the Corsair SF750 or the Cooler Master V750 SFX.
+These are compact and efficient, typically earning 80 Plus Gold or Platinum certification to optimize power efficiency and reliability.

 Summary of Parameters: